- Preaching for Christ is worth going to prison for.

 Note also the acknowledgment that God works in this world in subtle ways (verses 15-16).
 It’s therefore appropriate to be looking for ways that God might be nudging us.

 Paul is not ashamed to be a prisoner.
 He is also not reluctant to use tact, even flattery.
-In a very serious situation, he uses humor (the punning on the slave’s name Oresimus, verse 11).
-He also offers to pay Philemon back for anything Oresimus owes (probably stolen), and he calls in an important chit, namely that Paul led Philemon to Christ and, therefore, “you owe me your very self” (verse 19).
+In a very serious situation, he uses humor (the punning on the slave’s name Onesimus, verse 11).
+He also offers to pay Philemon back for anything Onesimus owes (probably stolen), and he calls in an important chit, namely that Paul led Philemon to Christ and, therefore, “you owe me your very self” (verse 19).
 As William F. Buckley, Jr., often said, quoting his friend Whittaker Chambers: “To live is to maneuver.”